jithsungh/custom_logstash/DYNAMIC_ILM_DOCUMENTATION.md

 ## 🔄 What Happens at Runtime

-### First Event from Container "nginx"
+### First Event from Container "uibackend"

-1. ✅ Plugin creates ILM policy `nginx-ilm-policy` with your configured settings
+1. ✅ Plugin creates ILM policy `uibackend-ilm-policy` with the configured settings
-2. ✅ Plugin creates index template `logstash-nginx` matching `nginx-*`
+2. ✅ Plugin creates index template `logstash-uibackend` matching `uibackend-*`
-3. ✅ Plugin creates index `nginx-000001` with write alias `nginx`
+3. ✅ Plugin creates index `uibackend-000001` with write alias `uibackend`
-4. ✅ Event is indexed to `nginx-000001`
+4. ✅ Event is indexed to `uibackend-000001`

-### Subsequent Events from "nginx"
+### Subsequent Events from "uibackend"

 1. ✅ Plugin detects resources already exist (cached)
 2. ✅ Event is indexed directly (no overhead)